Glossary of Forecast: Quickly lookup of the terms

 Someone you are doing a project for.
 This can be internal stakeholders, departments or external clients.

-A milestone is a phase of the project where a specific and significant event occurs.
-Any given project will always have at least one milestone.
-In agile projects, a milestone can also be used to define dates for releases.
+A phase is a phase of the project where a specific and significant event occurs.
+Any given project will always have at least one phase.
+In agile projects, a phase can also be used to define dates for releases.
 Releases typically happen when one or more sprints has resulted in the product having enough value to outweigh the cost to deploy it.

 An endeavour which is undertaken to create a unique product, service or result.
 A project has a defined beginning and end in time, and therefore defined scope and resources.